 Ignore, if you like, the art of finding the exact way an elderly person likes to sit in their chair so they’ll be comfortable all night, or drying their tears, or washing them as kindly and tenderly as you can, knowing there are ten more people to get clean before breakfast.
 Disregard, if you please, the skill of serving, with an unflinching face, hot, fresh food to a series of drunks who think, because they have the option of tipping you, that they own you and can treat you how they like.
+Forget, perhaps, that driving a bus filled 80 people who may or may not have a virus that will kill you, without PPE, is not something just anyone could do.
 Brush aside the talent for memorising where everything is and stock levels in a store so when a customer pounces on you like a driving test examiner, you can help them, confident that this time they won’t get angry at you.
 Shrug, if you must, at the expertise of the armies of cleaners who know the exact technique to get somewhere hygienic and safe as fast as possible.

 If the scales have finally fallen from your eyes and you now fully appreciate what these people do, then great – but it all feels like too little, too late.
 Status has put you out in front, but ideologically you are way behind.
 If you have the power to do so, enforce change and do it quickly.
 The world will never run out of CEOs and billionaires.